Data-Dr-hub/Twitter-Analysis-Project/README.md

 ![](images/home.png)

 ## Introduction
-This aim of this project is to exhibit my skills in analyzing and visualizing social media (Twitter) data with user friendly navigation using Power BI.
+The aim of this project is to exhibit my skills in analyzing and visualizing social media (Twitter) data with user friendly navigation using Power BI.

 The Report consists of three pages:
 1. Home Page